-Ananya joined the Tribune because she heard that it was a fun class, and she wanted to improve her writing skills.
-She did Journey for 2 years in middle school, and she is currently in Journalism 2.
-Her goal...
+Ananya joined the Tribune because she thought it would be a great way for her to stay informed on current events and improve her writing skills.
+She did Journey for 2 years in middle school and was in J2 last...

 Megan joined the Tribune because she loves to write, and journalism seemed like the perfect place to grow her passion.
 It has now become her second family and joining the Tribune was one of the best decisions...

 Mitali joined to write, and stayed in the Tribune for the people.
 Mitali was social media manager last year and has been on the staff for 2 years.
 This year, she wants to venture out of her comfort, and at...